Loading...

 Portion Control

-Reduce the portion size of your whole wheat and rolled oats cereal to decrease the overall carbohydrate intake.
+Reduce the portion size of the whole wheat and rolled oats cereal.
+Consuming smaller quantities can help minimize glucose spikes.

-Include additional protein sources, such as Greek yogurt or lean meats, to help slow down the absorption of carbohydrates.
+Incorporate an additional source of protein, such as Greek yogurt or cottage cheese, which can slow down the absorption of carbohydrates.

-Add healthy fats like avocado or a small serving of seeds (such as chia or flax seeds) to your meal to further slow digestion.
+Add a small serving of healthy fats like avocado or a handful of seeds such as chia or flaxseeds.
+These can help to stabilize blood sugar levels.

 Hydration